timitaiwo/Home-ChatGPT/ReadMe.md

 ## Warnings
 - The model is roughly 5GB and has to be downloaded the first time the application is run.
 Please account for your device storage and download speed as appropriate.
-- A test run I did had the model load in 16 seconds and give a response in 1 minute 17 seconds to get a response on my system (an Intel Core i5, 8GB laptop).
+- A test run I did had the model load in 16 seconds and give a response in 1 minute 17 seconds to get a response on my laptop as I used my CPU only (an Intel Core i5, 8GB laptop).
 Model response times would vary based on your device specifications e.g RAM size, CPU speed etc.

 # Sample
 A running sample is given below